 First, the cat must enter a preparatory mode where its muscles are coiled, ready for release.

 It is just the way a spring works.
 After a tight recoil of the muscles, the cat goes into an engaged mode to release the muscles in an agile move that propels it to the air.

 For an excellent high jump to happen in cats, it is not solely dependent on the leg muscles alone.

-The spinal column has a huge role to play too in this athletic activity.
+The spinal column has a huge role in this athletic activity.

 The spinal column has the central nervous system.
 When the cat is about to jump, the spinal cord relays the information to the brain.

-Besides producing nerve impulses, the spinal column in a cat is designed so flexibly to give it the appropriate agility to jump.
+Besides producing nerve impulses, a cat’s spinal column is designed flexibly to give it the appropriate agility to jump.

 This explains why if something small alters the spinal cord be it of a cat, human, or any other animal, the mobility is ceased, and they go into a paralyzed mode.